realead/my4clojure/README.md

     >>>grep -r -I "Veitch"
     solutions/hard/140.clj:;;; Solution for 140.
 Veitch, Please!

-*NB:* There are not all "Elementary" and "Easy" problems present - those solution where done online.
+*NB:* There are no "Elementary"-problems - those solution were done online.